Another from the archives...

 After reading Londonelicious' description of the perfect London day, I was inspired to write my own.
+It's good therapy for dealing with the stressful day (see incident below), if nothing else.
 So... here's my perfect London day!

 8 am (I'm not one for sleeping in):

 Mammoth croissants and strong coffee with warm milk at Patisserie Valerie, Kensington Church St. It will be crowded as usual, a nice buzz, with waiters dodging between tables.
 Lovely blackberry and raspberry conserves in their tiny jars dot the table.